langchain-ai/langgraph/docs/docs/cloud/index.md

 # LangGraph Cloud (alpha)

 !!! danger "Important"
-    LangGraph Cloud is a closed source, paid product in closed alpha stage.
-Self-hosting LangGraph Cloud applications is only permitted with explicit approval from LangChain.
+    LangGraph Cloud is a closed source, paid product in an invite-only stage.
+We are currently focused on providing high bandwidth support to make our select early customers successful.
+If you are interested in applying for access, please fill out this form.

 !!! warning "Under Construction"
     LangGraph Cloud documentation is under construction.
 Contents may change until general availability.